 FOR BIG AND SMALL FARMERS

 Of course, sustainability means looking after other people, too.
-Our tea farmers can be found in Kenya, Argentina, Tanzania and Sri Lanka – some of these plantations we own.
-Plus 1000 plantations and over 600,000 smallholder farms are sourced by us.
+Our tea farmers can be found in Kenya, Argentina, Tanzania and Sri Lanka – some of these tea farms we own.
+Plus 1000 tea farms and over 600,000 smallholder farms are sourced by us.
 And because we’re working on such a global scale, we’ve also teamed up with global organization, the Rainforest Alliance, to ensure that our tea offers a fair deal for all our workers.

 REACHING WIDER COMMUNITIES